hlandau/ncdocs/domain-names.md

     processed equivalently.
 If both a "dns" and "ns" item are present, the "dns" item MUST take precedence.

+    The "dns" alias is deprecated and SHOULD NOT be used.

     The value for this item SHALL be one of the following forms:

     - An array of zero or more strings.
 Each such string SHALL contain a DNS name